Not only can you join us on regular guided walks and underground trips

 .
 Guidelines for submissions to Mining History can be found here

-PHOTOS FOR THE WEBSITE As part of our efforts to keep the PDMHS website fresh and up-to-date, we are always looking to include more photos taken by our members themselves.
+CONTENT FOR THE WEBSITE As part of our efforts to keep the PDMHS website fresh and up-to-date, we are always looking to include relevant content from our members.
+Obviously we have to exercise “editorial control” so your submissions are not automatically added and where they are there is a strong possibility that we will edit them.

-We are particularly keen to have pictures that include people in them (preferably looking as if they’re enjoying themselves!) of subjects such as PDMHS projects, heritage walks, underground trips or general views of lead mining scenery.
+Pictures that include people work best, adding scale and a human dimension.
+Suitable subjects include PDMHS projects, heritage walks, underground trips or general views of lead mining scenery.

-Just a handful of your very best work is all we need.
-All photos used will be credited, and don’t forget to include caption information.
-Please send the pictures as JPEG files, and if you know how to resize them, they only need to measure 1000 pixels on the longest side.
+Any photos we choose to add will be credited.
+Please provide caption information (date, locations, people, description as appropriate).
+The preferred format is JPEG, if you know how to resize them, they only need to measure 1000 pixels on the longest side.
 If you don’t know how to resize them, just send them as they are and we can do it for you.
 To give you an idea of the sort of thing we’re after, here’s a photo taken on one of our recent heritage walks in Lathkill Dale.
-Please send your photos to email@example.com
+We are happy to select from a small gallery of your photos but please don’t swamp us with dozens.

 These are a good introduction to the Society for new members, and we need knowledgeable guides who are able to lead walks to sites of historical, archaeological or geological interest.
 Walks are held on weekday evenings in summer, and longer walks take place at weekends throughout the year.